The action descriptions are grouped by the socket type and category.

 See Chapter 8 - Debugging local variables for details.

 LogixNG has an action called Logix that emulates how JMRI Logix works.
-The action Logix has one expression and a number of boolean actions.
-A boolean action is an action that takes a boolean value (true/false) and then decides what to do.
+The action Logix has one expression and a Logix Action.
+The digital boolean Many action can be used to support multiple Logix Actions as shown in the example.
+A Logix Action responds to True, False, or Either Logix evaluation states.
 The action Logix was added mainly to support import of JMRI Logix to LogixNG.

 The Show dialog action displays a window that can be used to provide notification of an event that has occurred or needs to be handled.
 It can also be used to request whether an action should be performed by the LogixNG.